 When an employer requires an employee to start work before their normal starting time and before their normal method of transport to work is available, the employer must pay the cost of transport for the employee to get to work.
-This clause does not apply where the employer provides transport for the employee to get to work.
+Clause 19.3(g) does not apply where the employer provides transport for the employee to get to work.